DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 ### - Wildcard certificate

 One certificate to rule all subdomains.<br>
-Well, not really, the apex/naked domain would use separate one.
+Well, not really, the apex/naked domain would use a separate one.
-But it is nice to have just a single cert for all the subdomains.
+But it's nice to have just a single cert for all the subdomains, and not doing 30 renewals...<br>
 Plus you are not [announcing to the world](https://dnsdumpster.com/) each and every subdomain you have in use.